 General Information: Students enter Amherst with varying degrees of preparation in mathematics and statistics.
 It is not always easy to decide which course is most appropriate.
 Students who study mathematics during their first semester at Amherst typically take Math 105, 111, 121 or 211.
 Students who study statistics during their first year at Amherst typically take Stat 111, 135, or 230.
 See course descriptions for more information.

 To determine what mathematics course is appropriate for you, please read on in the Mathematics Placement section.
 For statistics placement, please scroll down to the Statistics Placement Section.

 The DEFAULT Calculus placement for most incoming first-year students is Math 111.
 This placement may be appropriately adjusted based on the following sets of criteria:

 AP Calculus Courses: Students taking an Advanced Placement Calculus course (Calculus AB or Calculus BC) in high school are urged to take the appropriate AP examination.
 If your scores have not been reported to Amherst College (this happens to many students who take the AP exams in their senior year of high school), please email an unofficial copy of your scores to Danielle Benedetto at firstname.lastname@example.org.
 Otherwise you may be incorrectly placed in the wrong Calculus course.
-If you do not report your AP Calculus scores, you may receive the default placement of Math 111, and you should contact Professor Danielle Benedetto at firstname.lastname@example.org.
+If you do not report your AP Calculus scores, you may receive the default placement of Math 111, and you should contact Professor Danielle Benedetto at email@example.com.

-Placement into Math 105 or the intensive section of Math 111 (Math 111 01): Placement in these sections is based on the student's admission profile.
+Placement into Math 105 or the Intensive section of Math 111 (Math 111-01): Placement in these sections is based on the student's prior preparation.
 Students need permission from Danielle Benedetto, the Mathematics Placement Advisor, in order to take a different section of calculus.